Kids Blog: Easy Picture Book

 The library's early childhood literacy baskets are targeted to support early literacy development of babies, ages 0 to 24 months.
 Proud cardholders of a My First Library Card are eligible to enter monthly drawings for a chance to win a literacy basket designed just for babies!

-We hope Nya and her mom will love the puzzle, the animal magnets, and books that were in this month's basket!
+We hope Liam and his mom will love the puzzle, the bus toy, and the other goodies that were in this month's basket!

-You too can enter your child (age 0 to 24 months) in the monthly drawing for an early childhood literacy basket!
+You too can enter your child (ages 0 to 24 months) in the monthly drawing for an early childhood literacy basket!
 Join us in all the fun at your local library!

 Winning Is simple: